Cannacoin-Project/cannacoin-wallet/README.md

 Welcome to _Cannacoin Wallet_, a standalone Cannacoin payment app for your Android device!

-WARNING: THIS PROJECT IS NOT YET COMPLETE AND STILL REQUIRES A MODIFIED VERSION OF BITCOINJ FOR CANNACOIN.
-UPDATES TO COME SOON.

 This project contains several sub-projects:

  * __wallet__: